Monsalvat School: Establishment

 The first session of the Monsalvat School was held in the summer of 1896.
 A month was devoted to this work each successive season, with steadily increasing interest and attendance.
 In 1898, the number of students registered was 122.
-Representatives of the Hindu, Buddhist, Jain, Parsee, Jewish, and Mohammedan faiths participated from year to year in the work of the Monsalvat School.
+Representatives of the Hindu, Buddhist, Jain, Parsee, Jewish, and Islamic faiths participated from year to year in the work of the Monsalvat School.
 Scholarly lectures were delivered on various doctrines.

 The aim of the work was constructive, with an opportunity for discussion and friendly criticism after each lecture.
 No propaganda of any particular doctrine was permitted.
 Each student was expected to exercise their judgment freely on the topics and form their own unbiased conclusions.
 Among the students each year were several clergy of different denominations.
 It was especially desired to extend the work in this direction, and to offer its opportunities to divinity students and others who were preparing for ethical or religious teaching.
 The courses were invaluable to those who aimed to become missionaries, whatever their religious convictions, for no missionary worker could be fully qualified for their duties without a sympathetic knowledge of other faiths.